AdinaIT/Repo_Project_Jira/README.md

 ## 1.2 Test Monitoring and Control

 Variou periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
-The following status report was generated after 40% of the test cases were executed, on April 1, 2023:
+The following status report was generated after 40% of the test cases were executed, on 1st of April 2023: